rickysychan/chatty-app/README.md

 # ChattyApp Project

-ChattyApp is a full stack web application built with node, express, ReactJS that allows users to send real time messages and store them on a database.
+ChattyApp is a full stack web application built with ReactJS that allows users to send real time messages and store them on a database.
 Messages appear and updates in real time user WebSocket IO.

 ## Final product